Jedzia/alShaders/doc/Porting.md

 1) There were a lot of deprecated changed i had to mask out or temporary skip with hacks to get it compile.
 2) sg->out_opacity is deprecated.
 Use sg->out.CLOSURE() with opacity shaders.
+3) cryptomatte and a Arnold 5 implementation is its own project at https://github.com/Psyop/CryptomatteArnold.

 ## ToDo List ##